nreh/ws-epaper-api/external/waveshare/ParsedCapabilities/README.md

 In addition to this, extra information from example C files are also used to determine things like color scale, rotation, and what bitmap function is used for displaying images.
 All these things help create header files that are more likely to work without needing to manually fix anything.

+Finally the .json files were then categorized into folders using the `scripts/capabilitiesparser/Utils.py` script.

 These example files can be obtained from: https://github.com/waveshareteam/e-Paper/tree/master/RaspberryPi_JetsonNano/c/examples